Sigma Pi Sigma Honorary Society

 Alumni Student Travel Award Program

 Funds are available to support the expenses of graduate students who present their research at national and international professional meetings.
 Support for the Program is made possible through the contributions of alumni and friends to the Graduate School of Arts and Sciences Annual Fund.
 A maximum of $300 per award will be provided; thus it is anticipated that several awards could be given during the year.
-For more information, visit the Wake Forest University Graduate School link.
+For more information, visit the Wake Forest University Graduate School page.

 The Richter Scholars Program supports independent study scholarships for students in the undergraduate College, the Calloway School and the Graduate School of Arts and Sciences on the Reynolda Campus of Wake Forest University.
 Richter Scholarships are competitively awarded for students proposing an independent study project requiring travel away from Winston-Salem.
 International projects are especially encouraged.
 Scholars will be selected based on the following criteria: feasibility of the project, matching with the Richter Scholarships goals, contribution of the project to the overall education and enrichment of the student, commitment of the student and faculty advisor to the project, and the student’s demonstrated ability to initiate and sustain creative activities and research.
 Students must have at least a 3.0 overall average at the time of application.
 For more information, visit the Wake Forest University Graduate School link.